 - to enhance business and presentation skills

-Alexander Technique teachers are highly trained individuals having typically undergone a rigorous three-year training course approved by AmSTAT or STAT.
+Alexander Technique teachers are highly trained professionals having typically undergone a rigorous approved three-year training course.
 They work closely with pupils, offering verbal instruction, and the gentle hands-on guidance that is key to the success of the Technique.

 A series of lessons (usually one-to-one) is recommended if you are to get the full benefit of this powerful tool for personal development.
 How many lessons you need will depend on your individual needs and goals.